Missing Swiss couple found frozen in Alps after 75 years

 - In 1942, the couple never returned from milking their cows in a meadow near their home

-- Marceline and Francine Dumoulin left behind six children
+- Marcelin and Francine Dumoulin left behind six children

 (CNN)A Swiss couple who disappeared from their farm in the Alps during World War II have finally been found, 75 years later, mummified in a glacier.

-Marceline and Francine Dumoulin went missing on August 15, 1942, after leaving to milk their cows in a meadow near their home.
+Marcelin, 40, and Francine, 37, Dumoulin went missing on August 15, 1942, after leaving to milk their cows in a meadow near their home.
 They never returned to their family, including their six children.

 "From afar, it looked like small rocks, but there were too many in the same place," noted nearby Glacier 3000 resort director Bernhard Tschannen in an interview with Radio Television Swisse.